Using the Arrhenius Equation, calculate the activation energy (Ea... | Channels for Pearson+

 Multiple Choice

-Using the Arrhenius Equation, calculate the activation energy (Ea) for the reaction between nitrogen dioxide and carbon monoxide given the rate constants at 701 K and 895 K are 2.57 M⁻¹s⁻¹ and 567 M⁻¹s⁻¹, respectively.
+Using the Arrhenius Equation, calculate the activation energy (Ea) in kilojoules per mole for a reaction with rate constants of 0.000116 s⁻¹ at 25 °C and 0.305 s⁻¹ at 85 °C. Express your answer to three significant figures.

 A